Should You Be Incorporating Meditation in Your Training?

 Meditation in Your Training

-Within your training regimen, you should find a way to include meditation into it.
-This doesn't mean that at the end of your squats you go sit and meditate, but to set time aside every day to meditate.
+Within your training regimen, you should find a way to include meditation in it.
+This doesn't mean that at the end of your squats, you go sit and meditate, but to set time aside every day to meditate.
 Like physical training, you can perform sort of a progressive overload to keep getting better.

 How to Incorporate Meditation in Your Training